Skip to main content

 password="${VAULT_DB_ADMIN_PASSWORD}"

-2. Create a role per purpose
+2. Create a role per intention

 vault write database/roles/inviolet-customer-support-lookup \